 It’s critical that we aren’t distracted by our phones, or our busy thoughts of the laundry piles or our worries of how our family will survive on only one income.

 Making regular positive attention with each child a priority helps kids feel valued and reduces the competition between the siblings for parent attention.

-Reading a book together is a fantastic way to spend quality time with kids.
-This is the most heartwarming story to illustrate for kids that they each share a special place in their parent’s heart.
+This children’s book is the most heartwarming story to illustrate for kids that they each share a special place in their parent’s heart.

 Use Consistency to manage sibling rivalry

 Kids need us to set and maintain the expectations for their behavior.

 For example, at our house, you can’t say the ‘S’ words, (Stupid or Shut-up) and never EVER can you physically harm each other.

 This isn’t to say that you can’t ever bend the rules.